Freeman on the land movement: Detaxer movement (1998)

-Freeman on the land movement (from 2000)
+Origin of freeman on the land movement (from 2000)

-Origin

 The freeman on the land movement in Canada originated with one single key "guru", Robert Arthur Menard.
 A former construction worker and stand-up comic, Menard entered pseudolaw as a student of Detaxer theories, which he later espoused on the Internet, using online forums such as "Cannabis culture", videos and freely distributed ebooks.
 He became more invested in pseudolaw around 2000, as he was having a dispute with child welfare authorities over access to and custody of the child of a teenaged partner.

 Menard's guru activity initially focused on how birth documentation allegedly allows the state to control children.
 He later expanded his claims, asserting that he could immunize people from Canadian law as a whole.
-Menard used the phrase "Freeloader-on-the-Land" to describe how people could ignore their social and legal obligations while still benefiting from Canadian services and infrastructures.
+Menard first used the phrase "Freeloader-on-the-Land" to describe how people could ignore their social and legal obligations while still benefiting from Canadian services and infrastructures.
 He coined the name "freeman on the land" around 2005.

 Menard showed little conceptual innovation, and mostly used simplified versions of Detaxer theories which he restated as fact.
 However, his skillful use of social media helped him gain more followers than Warman.
 He also borrowed concepts from Mary Elizabeth Croft, another pseudolaw ideologue.
 Menard's only personal contribution to pseudolegal theory is his argument that the secret "strawman" bank account is reflected in the Charter, section 7 reference to the "security of the person" which, he argues, references to the "birth bond" of the strawman.
 Otherwise, his theories showed little documentary foundation.
 In his 2011 book With Lawful Excuse, Menard claims that Canada was salvaged as a corporation operated by bankers in London after the death of Queen Victoria; in the same book, he later claims that Canada is a "US corporation", that Canadian provincial governments are a "legal fiction", and finally references Pre-Detaxer theories that Canada's constitution is defective.
 Donald J. Netolitzky comments that despite Menard's stature in pseudolegal circles, his understanding of law is "best described as unsophisticated", and "grossly inferior" to that of Detaxer gurus such as David Kevin Lindsay.

 The notable difference between the Detaxer and freemen on the land populations is that the latter shows a politically leftist orientation, open to environmentalism, anti-globalization concepts and marijuana advocacy.
 Freeman on the land ideology developed in Canada mostly as a criminal culture: most of its courtroom applications were aimed to legitimise illegal activities.
 Variations by other gurus may also include New Age concepts.
 Besides claiming that governments and statute laws are illegitimate and refusing to pay income tax, movement members reject the use of official documents such as health cards and driver's licences.